zaxbux/wn-gmaildriver-plugin/README.md

 ## Plugin Settings

-The plugin is configured in your October CMS backend settings.
+The plugin is configured in your backend settings.
 Change the mail method to ``Gmail`` in **Mail configuration**, save the settings and go to **Gmail configuration** to upload your API credentials.
 Obtain API credentials from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).

 ### Obtaining API Keys
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new project.